sedona-thomas/Kinetic-Sculpture/README.md

 - Paint the enclosure as desired
   - Suggestion: conceal holes  by adding "raised" leaves and decorate to look like a garden

+## For Developers

+- Doxygen can be used to generate formal documentation pages for all files in this repository
+- HTML code documentation and UNIX man pages are generated for the kinetic sculpture in the `Sculpture` directory

 ## More Information